xy-241/CS-Notes/content/Algorithm/Sorting.md

 >[!caution] Slow on small arrays!
 > The allocation of different arrays are scattered in the [[Main Memory]].
 Merge sort has a space complexity of $O(n)$ with different temporary arrays at each merge layer.
 Working on multiple arrays means we sacrifice the performance gain from [[CPU Cache#Cache Locality]].
 >
 > The [[Recursion]] nature of the algorithm comes with extra overhead too.
-Recursion is also less predicable, thus negative impact on [[Branch Prediction]].
+Recursion is also less predicable, thus impact the [[Branch Prediction]] negatively.
 >
 > When the array is small, such hardware level negative impact outweighs the performance gains from the better time complexity.